stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 }
 ```

-The handles of the newly allocated buffers are then transformed to domain objects:
+The handles of the newly allocated buffers are then transformed to the domain object:

 ```java
 // Create buffers